gabyvs/ng2-ue-utils/README.md

 Extend demo.html with implementation of your component.
 Run `npm run build:ghp` if you want to update Github demo page when your commit reaches master branch.
+Add your changes in the `CHANGELOG.md` file in the root of this project categorized as Features, bug fixes, breaking changes, dependency changes.

 Build this repo into a tarball and run it locally in your other project using the directions above to verify implementation.

 Generate a merge request from your branch to develop branch.
 After the merge request is accepted, the team will publish a new version of the library to npm.

+## For pushing to NPM (to be done by contributors to NPM project only)

+Once a new version is ready in master branch with a version number bumped from previous version and changes included in the changelog file:
+- Create a new release with the same version number included in the package.json file.
+You can add the same content added to the changelog in the description of the release
+- Run `npm run build`.
+This will generate distribution files inside `build` folder
+- Run `npm publish`.
+This will push the distribution file to npm project